VoxeLibre/VoxeLibre/MISSING_ENGINE_FEATURES.md

 - Inventory: Hold down right mouse button while holding an item stack to drop items into the slots as you move the mouse.
 Makes crafting MUCH faster
 - **Much** more informative item tooltips
 - Sneak+Leftclick on crafting output crafts as many items as possible and immediately puts it into the player inventory ([issue 5211](https://github.com/minetest/minetest/issues/5211))
+- Sneak+click on inventory slot should be able to put items into additional “fallback inventories” if the first inventory is full.
+Required for large chests
+- Sneak+click puts items in different inventories depending on the item type (maybe group-based)?
+Required for sneak-clicking to armor slots

 ## Workaround theoretically possible
 For these features, a workaround (or hack ;-)) by using Lua is theoretically possible.
 But engine support would be clearly better, more performant, more reliable, etc.